Generative AI 101

 Episodes

-Host Emily Laird cracks open Block’s massive layoffs and the slick AI storyline wrapped around them.
-This episode digs into whether AI really swung the axe, or just gave Wall Street a shinier excuse to clap like seals at feeding time.
-From productivity gains to investor hype, it is a sharp, funny look at how “efficiency” became the corporate Infinity Gauntlet.Join the AI Weekly MeetupsConnect with Us: If you enjoyed this episode or have questions, reach out to Emily Laird on LinkedIn.
+Host Emily Laird cracks open the glossy launch pitch around Claude Opus 4.7 and compares it with the internet’s much less polite review.
+This episode digs into the backlash over higher token burn, odd behavior, trust issues, and the creeping suspicion that “new” does not always mean “better.”
+It is a sharp look at the moment frontier AI stopped feeling like magic and started feeling like a cable bill with good branding.Join the AI Weekly MeetupsConnect with Us: If you enjoyed this episode or have questions, reach out to Emily Laird on LinkedIn.
 Stay tuned for more insights into the evolving world of generative AI.
-And remember, you now know more about Block's layoffs.
+And remember, you now know more about Claude Opus 4.7.

 Connect with Emily Laird on LinkedIn